-For many of us, Thanksgiving signifies the beginning of the holiday season and, thus, a month of traveling to celebrate with friends and family.
-But, things will be different this year as the COVID-19 pandemic continues to affect countries around the world.
+For many of us, the holidays signify a period of traveling to celebrate with friends and family.
 To protect yourselves, your loved ones, and those around you from illness, it’s important to make informed decisions and take extra precautions when traveling this holiday season.
 Before you plan a trip, answer these questions:

 1. Are the people I’m visiting at higher risk of getting sick?

 - According to the CDC, people over the age of 60 and those with certain conditions (such as cancer, chronic obstructive pulmonary disease, chronic kidney disease, and obesity) are at increased risk of severe illness from the virus that causes COVID-19.

 2. Have I been taking the necessary precautions to avoid contracting and spreading the virus?

 - If you’re not immunized, you’re not fully protected against COVID-19.
 We encourage anyone who is eligible for a COVID-19 vaccine to get immunized at their earliest opportunity.
 If you are vaccinated, it may be time for your booster, which is an important part of remaining fully protected.

 - In general, the more closely you interact with others and the longer that interaction, the higher the risk of COVID-19 spread.
 That means that if you’ve been participating in activities where social distancing is difficult or not possible (like indoor gatherings or riding public transportation every day), stop and think about whether you were being safe (i.e. wearing a mask and washing/sanitizing your hands after touching shared surfaces).

 - As added precaution, you may even consider being tested immediately before traveling.

 3. Is there currently an outbreak in my area?
 Is there an outbreak in the area I’m traveling to?